karaganis/influencemapping.org/practices/index.md

 ## Collect
-_There&#39;s a lot of data out there asking the right questions and knowing when you need to organise your own data collection takes experience.
+_There&#39;s a lot of data out there.
+Asking the right questions and knowing when you need to organise your own data collection takes experience.

 One of the first things to address around data collection is what your question is or what is the story you're trying to tell.
 This will determine which data you need.
 Data collection could have an impact beyond the objectives of your story and it's always important to consider the ethical aspect of your data collection before you start.